pspanoudakis/Activities-Platform/README.md

 - **NPM package** for shared code, with automated publishing using **GitHub actions**

 ## Project phases
-- Designing the UI appearance using uizard wireframes
+- Designing the UI appearance using [Uizard](https://uizard.io/) wireframes
 - Designing the project architecture and structure
 - Developing the product